 For your convenience, materials may be checked out for use at home.
 Computer searches can be conducted on site as well, with guidance offered from our trained library volunteers.
 Our volunteers can help you navigate through a wealth of information on the Internet, so you do not feel overwhelmed or confused by unreliable sources of information.

-The Lady Lion Basketball Cancer Resource Center, funded by Penn State Pink Zone, is located in the Lance and Ellen Shaner Cancer Pavilion, which is located at:
+The Lady Lion Basketball Cancer Resource Center, funded by Pennsylvania Pink Zone, is located in the Lance and Ellen Shaner Cancer Pavilion, which is located at:

 Mount Nittany Medical Center